-Health Benefit 10: Protects Skin (Promotes smooth and flawless skin)
+10. Protects Skin (promotes smooth and flawless skin)

 Some studies have also suggested the role that schisandra extract may play in calming asthma via antioxidant and anti-inflammatory effects.
 Schisandra suppresses levels of inflammatory compounds (i.e., interleukins and interferons) implicated in the pathogenesis of asthma.
 Additionally, the herb works as a natural expectorant, which means it helps to pull mucus out of the lungs.
 Sign up for schisandra and breathe easier!

 If the aforementioned health benefits of schisandra aren’t enough, one of the additional reasons we love schisandra is that it truly is all natural.
 Though it is advised to take schisandra supplements as directed, we’d like to point out that schisandra has demonstrated very few side effects and confers no risk for toxicity.
 This is partly due to the fact that it is naturally occurring and not produced from a mess of chemicals in a factory.